zheminzhou/PEPPAN/docs/source/usage/quickstart.rst

   PEPPA --testunit

-To download an examples/ folder which contains GFF files of four *Escherichia coli* ST131 genomes.
+to download an examples folder which contains GFF files of four *Escherichia coli* ST131 genomes.

-If you installed PEPPA via git pull, the examples/ folder is already present in your PEPPA/ root folder.
+If you installed PEPPA via git, the examples folder is already present in your PEPPA root folder.

 * Test PEPPA